flutter/website/json.md

 The simple answer is no.

 Such a library would require using runtime reflection, which is disabled in Flutter.
-Dart has supported _tree shaking_ for quite a long time.
+Runtime reflection interferes with _tree shaking_, which Dart has supported for quite a long time.
 With tree shaking, we can “shake off” unused code from our release builds.
-Tree shaking allows us to optimize the size of our applications significantly.
+This allows us to optimize the size of our applications significantly.

-Since reflection makes all code implicitly used by default, it interferes with tree shaking.
-The tools cannot know what parts are unused at runtime; the redundant code is impossible to strip away.
-App sizes cannot be optimized when using reflection.
+Since reflection makes all code implicitly used by default, it makes tree shaking difficult.
+The tools cannot know what parts are unused at runtime, so the redundant code is hard to strip away.
+App sizes cannot be easily optimized when using reflection.

 <aside class="alert alert-info" markdown="1">
 **What about dartson?**